You're tuned to the most listened to Radio Talk Show in America, a radio talk show that is appointment listening.

 The personal policy preferences of judges is not supposed to impact their view of the law, but it has become that.

-Now, as to people, you know, voting on one or two issues only, uh I believe in freedom.
+Now, as to people, you know, voting on one or two issues only, I believe in freedom.

-They want to if the people are single issue voters and that's what's gonna get them to the polls, I'm not gonna I'll uh I'll be critical of single issue voters uh uh but I'm not gonna be critical of of voting that way, but I'm not gonna try to stamp it out.
+If the people are single-issue voters and that's what's going to get them to the polls, I'm not going to, I'll be critical of single-issue voters, but I'm not going to be critical of voting that way.

-Uh is it a problem?
+Is it a problem?

-It's it's all a process.
+It's all a process.

-And the voters are the voters, and if somebody doesn't get a majority of votes, uh, you know, then then it's it's it's up to them next time to try.
+And if somebody doesn't get a majority of votes, then it's up to them next time to try.

-It's it's it's really not hard to understand this.
+It's really not hard to understand this.

-Uh I I think there's so much ignorance in this country about it because it isn't taught.
+I think there's so much ignorance in this country about it because it isn't taught.

-And it's one of the things we try to do here is uh rectify some of that ignorance by actually explaining.
+And it's one of the things we try to do here is rectify some of that ignorance by actually explaining.

-It's too no, it's not.
+It's too, no, it's not.

 We make the complex understandable on this program.